ChengBinJin/IrisGAN-TensorFlow/README.md

 # IrisGAN-TensorFlow
-TensorFlow Implementation of Iris Synthesis using GAN
+This repository is the TensorFlow Implementation of the [IrisGAN](https://arxiv.org/pdf/1812.04822.pdf).